personium/legacy-docs/en/software-developer/README.md

 * Personium server software assures its quality with [Automated Tests](./personium_tests.md)
 * When you make a Pull Resuest, please issue it after running relevant part of the automated tests, and making sure there are no errors.
 * It is a necessary condition for the PR merge that all of the whole automated tests pass after running them on the CI environment.
-* If new feature is developped, corresponding automated test is also necessary.
+* If new feature is developed, corresponding automated test is also necessary.

 ### Related Repositories